usdt2150/usdt2150/README.md

 - 👀  When the wind and waves are strong.
 -
 - 🌱  I am currently studying ...Watching the ocean, fresh fish,
-- 🌱  "The bigger the waves, the more expensive the fish.The more expensive the fish."
+- 🌱  "The bigger the wave, the more expensive the fish."

 <!---